socrata/datasync/guides/datasync-library-sdk.md

     }

-## Specializing how the File to Publish is Read
+## Specifying how the File to Publish is Read

 The control file settings are used to help DataSync interpret the data within the CSV.
 In many cases using the default configuration will be sufficient for the job to run successfully.
 The cases where you will need to modify the Control file content include, but are not limited to: